 - Storing: Store dried rosemary leaves in an airtight container out of sunlight.

 - Seed: Rosemary seed is difficult to germinate.
 Sow seed in potting soil under fluorescent lights.
-Seed can take up to 21 days to germinate at 65°
+Seeds can take up to 21 days to germinate at 65°

 - Cuttings: Start stem cuttings in spring or late summer or fall.
 To start rosemary from cuttings snip a 3-inch cutting from the top of a branch and remove the leaves on the lower third, dip the cut end in a rooting hormone to encourage root formation, and firm the stem into a light potting mix.